RPWF830WEB - Water filter PANASONIC - Free user manual and instructions

 Connections

-See illustrations on page 3-8.
+See illustrations on pages 3-8.

 1 Connect the transmitter to the audio-visual equipment.

-The audio input plug ③ of the transmitter can be connected directly to the 3.5mm stereo mini headphones jack on your equipment ⑥
+The audio input plug ③ of the transmitter can be connected directly to the 3.5 mm stereo mini headphones jack on your equipment ⑥.

 Use the 6.3 mm stereo standard plug adaptor (not supplied) © if the headphones jack is large (6.3 mm stereo).